-Boonton Historical Society & Museum
+Boonton Historical Society and Museum

 The nearby Black River provided the power to mill flour as early as the 1760s.
 In 1826 Nathan Cooper built this gristmill with its water wheel, power shafts, gears and 2,000-pound millstone.
 Costumed interpreters tell the history of the mill.
+Guided tours.
+Scheduled Events.

-April-June: Sat:10:00 am - 3:30 pm
+April-June: Sat:10 am to 3:30 pm

-July-Aug: Wed-Sat: 10:00 am - 3:30 pm
+July-Aug: Wed-Sat: 10 am to 3:30 pm / Sun: Noon to 3:30 pm

-Sept-Oct: Sat: 10:00 am - 3:30 pm
+Sept-Oct: Sat: 10 am to 3:30 pm / Sun: Noon to 3:30 pm

-Dover Historical Society
+Dover Area Historical Society

 Florham at Fairleigh Dickinson University

 The story of Florham, a gilded age mansion now the centerpiece at Florham campus of Fairleigh Dickinson University, began over 110 years ago.
 In 1887 heiress Florence Vanderbilt and her husband Hamilton McKeon Twombly, desiring a country estate, came to quiet Morris County.Read Less

 Fosterfields Living Historical Farm

 Discover the "Birthplace of the Telegraph" and Morristown's special place in the Industrial Revolution.
 This 7.5-acre site is comprised of eight historic structures.
 Among these are the home of Stephen Vail, the proprietor of the Speedwell Ironworks, restored to the period of 1844-1864, and the Factory Building where Samuel F.B.
 Morse and Alfred Vail first publicly demonstrated the telegraph.
-This National Historic Landmark features three floors of hands-on, interactive exhibits highlighting the telegraph and the development of modern communications.
-The site also illustrates the history of the Speedwell Ironworks and Stephen Vail's connection to the S.S.
-Savannah, the first steamship to cross the Atlantic Ocean.
-Weekend programming, special events, school groups, home school days, and scout programs.
-Visit the gift shop with its many delightful old-fashioned games and toys, unusual and inexpensive jewelry, ceramic mugs and teacups, herbal teas, t-shirts, educational books, even fossils!
+This is one of four Morris County National Historic Landmarks.
+Historic SpeedwellRead Less

-Jefferson Township Museum, The (The George Chamberlain House)
+Jefferson Township Museum: The George Chamberlain House

 Macculloch Hall Historical Museum and Gardens

-The museum's ten period rooms showcase fine 18th and 19th century furnishings while three galleries offer changing exhibits.
+This 20-room Federal-style mansion was built in 1810 by George Macculloch, the father of the Morris Canal.
+The museum's ten period rooms showcase fine 18th and 19th century furnishings while two galleries offer changing exhibits.
 The museum is renowned for its collection of original prints and drawings by Thomas Nast, the famous 19th century political cartoonist who once lived across the avenue.
 Macculloch Hall Historical Museum and GardensRead Less

 Morris County Historical Society at Acorn Hall

 Acorn Hall was built as a private residence in 1853 in the Victorian Italianate Villa style, complete with an unusual octagonal tower.
 Now a house museum, it is decorated with original furnishings, carpeting and wall coverings.
-The museum hosts changing exhibits on local history or nineteenth century life, a Victorian garden and a gift shop called the Oak Leaf.
+The museum hosts changing exhibits on local history or nineteenth century life, a Victorian garden, and a gift shop called the Oak Leaf.
 Home to the Morris County Historical Society.
 The Morris County Historical Society at Acorn HallRead Less